LesliTech/lesli.dev/docs/getting-started/installation.md

 ### Ruby on Rails
-Lesli is a standard Ruby on Rails application, to install and run Lesli first we have to install gems, configure a database connection, create, migrate and seed the database and finally run the Rails Server.
+Lesli is a standard Ruby on Rails application, to install and run Lesli first we have to install gems, configure database credentials, create, migrate and seed the database and finally run the Rails Server.